-The state legislature is currently considering a bill that will get better information to people about on ABLE accounts in Wisconsin, Did you know that our state is one of just 9 states that does not operate or promote an ABLE savings program for people with disabilities ?
-This bill would help to eliminate a lot of confusion about ABLE.
+The state legislature is currently considering a bill that will get better information to people about on ABLE accounts in Wisconsin.
+Did you know that our state is one of just 6 states that does not operate or promote an ABLE savings program for people with disabilities ?
+This bill would lead to less confusion about ABLE.

 ABLE accounts help people with disabilities and their families save for the future, but many people in Wisconsin do not know about them.
-Call or e-mail your State Senator and State Representative by February 22nd to see if they will co-sponsor LRB 0102/1.
-We make it easy for you to contact your legislator at this link: https://p2a.co/KKUbFkw
+Call or e-mail your State Assembly Representative by TODAY to support AB 167.
+Use this action alert to send an email today. https://p2a.co/unR78cN

 Quick bill summary: